Did you know, an early visit to our orthodontists can save you time, money, and unnecessary procedures down the road?

 Protruding Front Teeth

-Commonly excessive spacing includes the front teeth sticking out.
+Not always, but often, excessive spacing includes the front teeth sticking out.
 If the patient is at a high risk of trauma to their front teeth or the patient/parent are concerned with esthetics we may bring those front teeth back with braces.

 Absence of Adult Teeth